-At the end of 2015, student loan debt remains the largest single non-mortgage debt carried by folks in the U.S. with $1.23 trillion outstanding- higher than even credit card debt.
+At the end of 2015, student loan debt (even with the numerous companies that allow you to refinance your student loans) remains the largest single non-mortgage debt carried by folks in the U.S. with $1.23 trillion outstanding.
 Another disturbing trend is the delinquency rate among student loans (late 90-days or more) is almost 12% and likely higher because half these loans are currently in deferment, in grace periods or in forbearance.
 To make matters worse, the government and lenders are profiting immensely from these loans (which means they have no real interest in helping the borrower).

 Student loan debt continues to skyrocket while other debt has declined:

 Student loans affect folks on all sorts of levels: